linode/docs/docs/applications/puppet/install-and-configure-puppet.md

         ...
         ~~~

-6. This user should have privileges so that it can perform administrative tasks.
-Because we have agent nodes on both Debian- and Red Hat-based systems the new user needs to be in the `sudo` group on Debian systems, and the `wheel` group on Red Hat systems.
-This value can be set dynamically through the use of a selector and *facter*, a program included in Puppet that keeps tracks of information, or *facts*, about every server.
+6. This user should have privileges so that administrative tasks can be performed.
+Because we have agent nodes on both Debian- and Red Hat-based systems, the new user needs to be in the `sudo` group on Debian systems, and the `wheel` group on Red Hat systems.
+This value can be set dynamically through the use of a selector and *facter*, a program included in Puppet that keeps track of information, or *facts*, about every server.
 Add a selector statement to the top of the `init.pp` file within the accounts class brackets, defining the two options:

     {: .file-excerpt}
     /etc/puppet/modules/accounts/manifests/init.pp